Best before and use by dates on food confuses a lot of people, leading to massive amounts of food waste in the UK. But what do they both mean?

 What does display until mean?

-“Display until” or “sell by” is there for the shop.
+“Display until” or “sell by” is there for the shop and has nothing to do with food safety.

-The store staff use is to help with stock rotation and has nothing to do with when you can eat food safely until.
+The store staff use is to help with stock rotation and has nothing to do with when you can eat food safely.

 You just need to ignore this one.

-To help with confusion, and to cut down on food waste, Tesco has now announced they are scrapping best before dates on fruit and veg.
-Do you think this’ll help?
+To help with confusion and to cut down on wasted food, Tesco has now announced they are scrapping best before dates on fruit and veg.

 Use By and Best Before dates are something I’ve always taken with a pinch of salt.
 I’ve seen goods before these days go bad and I’ve eaten many items after these days.
 I think the sensible thing is to judge each item individually and use some common sense with these dates really.